-Land preparation typically involves harrowing; leveling, raking and the ploughing of fields to make it suitable for crop establishment.Tillage must be done in a way that will assure adequate protection of soil and water resources.
+Land preparation typically involves harrowing; leveling, raking and the ploughing of fields to make it suitable for crop establishment.Tillage must be done in a way that will insure adequate protection of soil and water resources.
 A good soil surface will prevent crust formation and allow rapid rainfall penetration.

 The service is accessible to the farming community as long as the applicant has official contract to the parcel of land whether by private or government issued rental contracts.

 All farmers, schools and backyard gardens once the tractor and its implements is able to maneuver on the parcel of land without any difficulties.